 - 8 ears of fresh corn, shucks with silks removed (Here's the best way to cut corn off the cob)

-- 5 cups chopped fresh tomatoes (about 3 pounds tomatoes)
+- 5 cups chopped and seeded fresh tomatoes (about 3 pounds tomatoes; squeeze out extra liquid)

 - 2 medium poblano peppers, seeded, finely chopped